 Market Square (Grote Markt)

-Since 958 Market Square (The Markt) has been used as a marketplace, a place for medieval festivals, fairs, tournaments, uprisings, even executions.
+Since 958, Market Square (The Markt) has been used as a marketplace.
+A place for medieval festivals, fairs, tournaments, uprisings, and even executions.
 The Markt is the historical centre of Bruges.

 Bruges Market Day

-Wednesday is Market Day in the Square where you will find stalls selling an array of fresh produce, flowers, meats and cheeses.
+Wednesday is Market Day in the Square, where you will find stalls selling an array of fresh produce, flowers, meats and cheeses.
 You’ll also find plenty of quick hot snack options.
-The perfect opportunity to try some traditional Belgian fries or waffles.
+The perfect opportunity to try some traditional Belgian Frites or waffles.